Placements

 If you plan to do your placement year outside of the UK, see the Visa Support Team guidance on adding a work placement to your programme of study.

-You can read more detailed information about Work placements for students with Tier 4 or Student Route visas from the Visa Support Team.
+You can read more detailed information about Work placements for students with Tier 4 or Student Route visas.
 If you are unsure about your visa requirements, please contact the Visa Support Team.

 NU Work Experience Directory

-LinkedIn's Alumni tool allows you to gain inspiration, by looking at what Newcastle University graduates have done with a similar degree.
+LinkedIn's Alumni tool allows you to see what Newcastle University graduates are doing now.

 Events

-At our recruitment events and employer and sector insights you can hear about placement schemes, build your network and ask questions.
+Employers at our recruitment events and employer and sector insights also offer placement years.
+Go along and find out more about their opportunities.
+You can hear about placement schemes, build your network and ask questions.

 Online reviews

-Searching for placement year reviews online can be a useful way to get an idea of what to expect from certain roles or employers.
-These reviews are written by students for a range of reasons with varied opinions around what makes a good placement year.
+Reviews are written for a range of reasons, with varied opinions around what makes a good placement year.
 They can be useful for inspiration and sometimes offer insight into the recruitment process.

 RateMyPlacement is a good source of placement year reviews written by students.